What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

-Concrete licensing is regulated locally and not by the state, so check your city or municipality's website for the requirements.
-Your contractor should have insurance in case of injuries or accidents.
+Concrete licenses are regulated locally in Ohio, so check your municipality's regulations.
+Your provider should be properly bonded and insured in case of injuries or accidents.

 Look for Trade Group Memberships

-Membership in a trade organization, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC) can indicate a high standard of work and commitment to continued education.
-You can ask the contractor if they belong to one of these organizations.
+Find out if your contractor belongs to any trade organizations, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC).
+Membership in these groups can indicate a high standard of work and commitment to professional development.

 Read Customer Reviews